Sun Communities (NYSE:SUI) Research Coverage Started at BMO Capital Markets

 The firm also recently disclosed a quarterly dividend, which was paid on Friday, October 15th.
 Stockholders of record on Thursday, September 30th were paid a $0.83 dividend.
 The ex-dividend date was Wednesday, September 29th.
 This represents a $3.32 dividend on an annualized basis and a dividend yield of 1.69%.
 Sun Communities’s payout ratio is currently 101.22%.

-Hedge funds have recently added to or reduced their stakes in the stock.
-Kempen Capital Management N.V. acquired a new stake in Sun Communities during the second quarter valued at $16,162,000.
-Penserra Capital Management LLC grew its position in Sun Communities by 25.3% during the second quarter.
-Penserra Capital Management LLC now owns 6,934 shares of the real estate investment trust’s stock valued at $1,188,000 after buying an additional 1,401 shares during the period.
-Rafferty Asset Management LLC grew its position in Sun Communities by 52.0% during the second quarter.
-Rafferty Asset Management LLC now owns 8,612 shares of the real estate investment trust’s stock valued at $1,476,000 after buying an additional 2,948 shares during the period.
-Commonwealth Equity Services LLC grew its position in Sun Communities by 6.0% during the second quarter.
-Commonwealth Equity Services LLC now owns 12,094 shares of the real estate investment trust’s stock valued at $2,072,000 after buying an additional 684 shares during the period.
-Finally, Oppenheimer Asset Management Inc. grew its position in Sun Communities by 5.8% during the first quarter.
-Oppenheimer Asset Management Inc. now owns 26,315 shares of the real estate investment trust’s stock valued at $3,949,000 after buying an additional 1,447 shares during the period.
-Institutional investors own 94.04% of the company’s stock.
+Large investors have recently added to or reduced their stakes in the company.
+Achmea Investment Management B.V. acquired a new stake in Sun Communities during the third quarter valued at $25,000.
+Moors & Cabot Inc. acquired a new stake in Sun Communities during the third quarter valued at $26,000.
+MUFG Americas Holdings Corp grew its position in Sun Communities by 1,126.7% during the third quarter.
+MUFG Americas Holdings Corp now owns 184 shares of the real estate investment trust’s stock valued at $34,000 after buying an additional 169 shares during the period.
+First Horizon Advisors Inc. grew its position in Sun Communities by 219.4% during the third quarter.
+First Horizon Advisors Inc. now owns 198 shares of the real estate investment trust’s stock valued at $37,000 after buying an additional 136 shares during the period.
+Finally, Berman Capital Advisors LLC grew its position in Sun Communities by 49.7% during the third quarter.
+Berman Capital Advisors LLC now owns 214 shares of the real estate investment trust’s stock valued at $39,000 after buying an additional 71 shares during the period.
+Hedge funds and other institutional investors own 94.04% of the company’s stock.

 About Sun Communities